 The new administration has been recently engaged in a political tug of war with the Democrats.
 The defeated party in the November election has been pressuring the Republican president over the contacts his staff made with Russians during the election time.
 Last month, Trump’s national security advisor had to step down over the scandal and now the attorney general is being grilled.

-Posted by Jim W. Dean, Managing Editor on March 5, 2017, With 1495 Reads Filed under Government & Politics.
+Posted by Jim W. Dean, Managing Editor on March 5, 2017, With 1497 Reads Filed under Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.